Spectral Capital Announces Transformation Into A Deep Quantum Technology Platform

 Spectral Capital has redefined its role in quantum technology by moving beyond incubation to develop, own, and operate its proprietary quantum systems.

-"This is not just a rebranding-it is a bold leap into the future of quantum computing," said Jenifer Osterwalder, CEO.
-"Spectral Capital will now deliver a fully integrated platform with technologies like the Vogon Decentralized Edge and Hybrid Cloud, its embedded Distributed Quantum Ledger Database (DQLDB) , plasmonic System-On-a-Chip (SOC) architecture , and energy-efficient quantum algorithms .
-These innovations bridge the gap between classical and quantum systems, offering the scalability and environmental responsibility required for the quantum era."
+“This is not just a rebranding-it is a bold leap into the future of quantum computing,” said Jenifer Osterwalder, CEO.“Spectral Capital is now delivering a fully integrated platform with technologies like the Vogon Decentralized Edge and Hybrid Cloud , its embedded Distributed Quantum Ledger Database (DQLDB), plasmonic System-On-a-Chip (SOC) architecture, and energy-efficient quantum algorithms.
+These innovations bridge the gap between classical and quantum systems, offering the scalability and environmental responsibility required for the quantum era.”

 Introducing Room Temperature Quantum Transfer and Compute

-To drive its ambitious vision, Spectral announced earlier this month the addition of Dr. Moshik Cohen , an expert in quantum state dynamics and plasmonic computing as CTO.
+To drive its ambitious vision, Spectral announced earlier this month the addition Dr. Moshik Cohen, an expert in quantum state dynamics and plasmonic computing as CTO.

 The Company is fusing the revolutionary initiative from Verdant Quantum to eliminate the need for cryogenic cooling by leveraging room-temperature plasmonic chips.